Consulting

 Career Resources

-Community Spotlights
+Alumni Spotlights

 YC Career Outcomes

 The Office of Career Strategy collects information about Yale College graduates.
 This tool allows users to search outcomes by year and major.
-Please visit Statistics & Reports for detailed reports.
+Please visit Statistics & Reports for more information on our data collection.

-Helpful Tips on using the Interactive Tool:
+Helpful Tips for the Interactive Tool:

-• There is no Enter or Submit Button Results will appear automatically with your selections
+• There is no Enter or Submit Button, results will appear automatically with your selections

-• Choose ‘All Years’ or ‘All Majors’- For results across years and majors or check one for more granular results.
+• The default search setting is ‘All Years’ or ‘All Majors’ and shows results across years and majors

-• Uncheck the selected major(s) to reset your search.
+• You may choose specific years or majors for more granular results.
+Uncheck the selected major(s) to reset your search.

-• To ensure student confidentiality, results are only reported in the aggregate and more granular data is not available through this public tool.
+• To ensure confidentiality, results are reported in the aggregate and more granular data is not available through this tool.

-• First Destination Summaries are based on the knowledge rate of graduate outcomes six months after graduation under the guidelines set by the National Association of Colleges and Employers.
+• First Destination Summaries are based on the knowledge rate of graduate outcomes six months after graduation according to National Association of Colleges and Employers guidelines.

 Most Recent Class Overview